will-wright-uq/PatternAnalysis-2025/recognition/HipMRI - 2D UNet - s4693543/README.md

 ![img](./readme_assets/predict.png)
 *Figure 4: Output when loading saved model and running prediction on test set*

+Figure 4 shows the output from running the `train.py` script on the test dataset.

 #### Dice scores by class during train/val/test
 ![img](./readme_assets/dice_by_split.png)
 *Figure 5: Per-class Dice scores during train/val/test splits for best saved model*

+Figure 5 shows the dice score by class for each of the training, validation, and test splits.
+The expected behaviour is that the train dataset has the highest score, with the validation and test sets having a slightly worse score but similar to each other.
+Ideally, the validation score should be close to the test score as this would indicate a low generalisation gap (i.e. not overfitting).
+We can see this is largely true except for the Bladder class where the test Dice score was far higher than the validation.
+This is likely just a case of randomness with the validation/test splits.

 #### Example slice segmentations against ground truth
 ![img](./readme_assets/predictions.png)
 *Figure 6: Example input -> prediction -> ground truth for best saved model on samples containing all classes*

+Figure 6 shows example slices containing all 6 classes in the ground truth.
+The first column is the input image, the second is the prediction from the U-Net model, and the third is the ground truth or labelled/segmented data.
+We also display the mean dice score below the predicted slice.
+We can see the predictions are largely accurate when compared to the ground truth, successfully identifying the key components of the MRI image for these samples.